 New Pete Dye Golf Course Now Open at Nemacolin Woodlands Resort

 The new Pete Dye-designed golf course, Shepherd’s Rock, significantly enhances Nemacolin’s reputation as a premier golf destination as it will join the celebrated Dye-designed Mystic Rock course, former home of the PGA TOUR’s 84 Lumber Classic and ranked in the top-60 in Golf Digest’s “America’s 100 Greatest Public Courses.”
 The Shepherd’s Rock layout rivals the highest-rated courses in the country and is the perfect companion to Mystic Rock.

 See two mountain retreats designed by legendary American architect Frank Lloyd Wright and spend the night in another.
 Stand on the canti-levered terraces of Fallingwater overlooking the rushing waterfall while basking in the magical natural setting that inspired Wright.
 Visit Kentuck Knob, a stunning home built from cypress, stone and copper with a sweeping view of the Youghiogheny River Gorge.
-End the Wright day with an overnight stay at the secluded Duncan House, tucked deep in the woods.
+End the Wright day with an overnight stay at the secluded Duncan House or Lindholm House, tucked deep in the woods at Polymath Park.

 Won't You Be Our Neighbor